Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Discrete Prokhorov Metrics for Persistence Diagrams

 \subsection{Comparison with Wasserstein}

 Fix a persistence diagram $X$ and consider Wasserstein metrics and Prokhorov distances to some other diagram $Y$.
-We can perturb $Y$ by adding more "noise".
+We can perturb $Y$ by adding more ``noise''.
 More precisely, we add $k$ points whose distance to the diagonal is less than $\pi_f(X,Y)$ and denote this diagram by $Y_k$.
-This does not affect the Prokhorov metric at all, while $W_p(X,Y_k)$ goes to infinity when $k$ does.
+This does not affect the Prokhorov metric at all, while for all $p \in [1,\infty)$, the value of $W_p(X,Y_k)$ goes to infinity when $k$ does.
 This is what we mean when we say that the Prokhorov metric is more robust with respect to noise compared to the Wasserstein metric.
-In other (more mathematical) words, the identity map $\id \colon (Dgm, \pi_f)\to (Dgm, W_p)$, where $Dgm$ is the set of all persistence diagrams, is nowhere continuous\footnote{To avoid such problems, one usually restricts to a subset of $Dgm$ of diagrams with "finite $p$th moment" \cite{Mileyko2011Probability} when using $p$-Wasserstein distances.}.
-This motivates the further investigation in this section.
+In other (more mathematical) words, the identity map $\id \colon (\Dgm, \pi_f)\to (\Dgm, W_p)$, where $Dgm$ is the set of all persistence diagrams, is nowhere continuous for $p\in[1,\infty)$\footnote{To avoid such problems, one usually restricts to a subset of $Dgm$ of diagrams with ``finite $p$th moment'' \cite{Mileyko2011Probability} when using $p$-Wasserstein distances.}.
+In this section, we further explore the relation between Prokhorov and Wasserstein distances.

 Similarly to the proofs in \cite{gibbs} for the measure-theoretic variants, we can bound our metric in terms of the Wasserstein distance.
-It turns out that the metrics $\pi_q = \pi_{t\mapsto t^q}$ are of special interest. \begin{prop} Let $p\ge 1, q>0, c>0$ and $f(t) = c \cdot t^q$.
+As we will explain, the metrics $\pi_{t\mapsto t^q}$ are of special interest. \begin{prop} Let $p\ge 1, q\geq0, c>0$ and $f(t) = c \cdot t^q$.
 For two persistence diagrams $X,Y$ we have

 \end{prop} \begin{proof} Recall from Lemma \ref{lem:DWasserstein} that

 We now want to find a suitable value of $t$ such that $D_{X,Y}(t)<c \cdot t^q$ to infer that $\pi_f(X,Y)\leq t$.
 Plugging in $t = W_p(X,Y)^{\frac{p}{p+q}} \cdot c^{\frac{-1}{p+q}}$, one obtains